-Determining a home's value is a bit more complicated, and often it isn’t just up to an individual homebuyer.
-You also have to keep in mind that buyers place no value on the good times you've spent there and might not consider your updated bathroom or in-ground swimming pool to be worth the same amount you paid for the upgrades a couple years ago.
+Determining a home's value is a bit more complicated.
+Keep in mind that buyers place no value on the good times you've spent there and might not consider your updated bathroom or in-ground swimming pool to be worth the same amount you paid for the upgrades.

-Even so, just because you found a buyer willing to pay $350,000 for your home, it doesn’t mean the value of your house is $350,000.
-Ultimately, the financial backing in a deal decides the property’s value, and it’s most often a bank or other nonbank mortgage lender making the call.
+And even if you find a buyer willing to pay $350,000 for your home, the value of your house isn't necessarily $350,000.
+Ultimately, the financial backing in a deal determines the property’s value, and it’s most often a mortgage lender making the call.

-Property valuation primarily looks at recent sales of comparable properties in the area, and key identifying factors are the same square footage, number of bedrooms and lot size, among other details.
-The professionals who determine property values for a living compare all the details that make your house similar and different from those recent sales, and then calculate the value from there.
+Property valuation primarily takes into account recent sales of comparable properties in the area.
+Key identifying factors are the same square footage, number of bedrooms and lot size, among other details.
+Professionals who determine property values for a living compare all the details that make your house similar and different from those recent sales, and then calculate the value.

-But when your property is unique – maybe it’s a triangle-shaped lot or a four-bedroom home in a neighborhood full of condos – determining the value can be more difficult.
+But when your property is unique – maybe it’s a triangular lot or a four-bedroom house in a neighborhood full of condos – determining the value can be more difficult.

-The individual, group or tool appraising the property may also influence the outcome of the appraisal.
-Different professionals appraise properties differently for a variety of reasons.
+The individual, group or tool appraising the property may also influence the outcome of the appraisal since they all appraise properties differently for a variety of reasons.
 Here’s a look at common appraisal scenarios.

-Lender appraiser.
-In the case of a property sale, the appraisal most often happens once the property has gone under contract.
-The lender your buyer has chosen will hire an appraiser to complete a report on the property, getting all the details on the house and its history, as well as the details of similar real estate deals that have closed in the last six months or so.
+In the case of a property sale, the appraisal often happens once the property has gone under contract.
+The lender will hire an appraiser to complete a report on the property, getting all the details on the house and its history, as well as the details of similar real estate deals that have closed in the last six months or so.

-If the appraiser comes back with a valuation below that $350,000 sale price you’ve already agreed upon, the lender will likely state that he or she is willing to lend an amount equal to the property’s value as determined by the appraisal, but not more.
+If the appraiser comes back with a valuation below that $350,000 sale price you’ve agreed upon, the lender will likely state that it is willing to lend an amount equal to the property’s value as determined by the appraisal, but not more.
 If the appraisal comes in at $340,000, the buyer has the option to come up with the $10,000 difference or try to negotiate the price down.

 Many sellers are open to negotiation at this point, knowing that a low appraisal likely means the house won’t sell for a higher price once it’s back on the market, though excessive interest in a property may be able to sway an appraiser.

-Appraiser you’ve hired.
-If you haven’t yet reached the point of putting your house on the market and are struggling to determine what your asking price should be, hiring an appraiser ahead of time can help you get a realistic estimate.
+If you haven’t yet put your house on the market and are struggling to determine price, hiring an appraiser can help you get a realistic estimate.

 Especially if you’re struggling to agree with your real estate agent on what the most likely sale price will be, bringing in a third party could provide additional context.
 The cost of a formal appraisal is typically between $300 and $400, according to Angie's List.

 You love the convenience of finding out your home's value in seconds, but there's no guarantee the figure you receive is spot on.

-Online home value estimator.
-If you’re not looking for the additional cost of a formal appraisal, which runs from $300 to $400, according to Angie’s List, many real estate information sites offer more informal home appraisal tools that give you a ballpark value for your home.
+Many real estate information sites offer more informal home appraisal tools that will give you a ballpark value for your home.
 You may have previously taken a look at Zillow’s Zestimate or realtor.com’s My Home tool, or explored the Federal Housing Finance Agency's House Price Calculator.

-But it’s important to keep in mind that an online home value estimator is simply pulling from available information online and may not have all the facts that a professional appraiser would utilize in a valuation report.
-The online algorithms also don’t necessarily have the ability to account for more temperamental factors, like the immediate impact a storm may have if it caused a lot of property damage in the area or trends taking place in your city.
+It’s important to keep in mind that an online home value estimator is simply pulling from available information online and may not have all the facts that a professional appraiser would utilize in a valuation report.
+The online algorithms also don’t necessarily have the ability to account for more localized factors, like the impact of severe storm damage or trends taking place in your city.

 “Market conditions can change pretty quickly, so for that you might find a slightly different price if you’re actually going to sell,” says Danielle Hale, chief economist for realtor.com.

-Tax assessor.
-Your home’s value is also determined for the purpose of annual property taxes.
-In addition to examining the sale prices of similar houses sold recently, the tax assessor also looks at what the cost would be to build a similar house, whether you’ve done any recent improvements, if you earn income from the property in any way and the cost of upkeep.
+Your home’s value also determines annual property taxes.
+In addition to examining the sale prices of similar houses that sold recently, a tax assessor looks at what the cost would be to build a similar house, whether you’ve done any recent improvements, if you earn income from the property and the cost of upkeep.

 A property’s assessed value for tax purposes is often less than the appraised value – and that’s a good thing.
-The property taxes you pay annually are based on the assessed value, so the higher it is, the more you owe the government.
+The property taxes you pay annually are based on the assessed value, so the higher it is, the more you owe.

 How Do Market Values Apply to My Home?

-There are obviously multiple ways to find out the current value of your own house, but individual appraisals and assessments aren't not the only time you’ll hear about home values.
+There are multiple ways to find out the current value of your house, but individual appraisals and assessments aren't the only cases where you’ll hear about home values.
 In annual, quarterly or even monthly reports, home values are often discussed along with the rising cost of homeownership on a local, state and even national level.

 The details you get about rising values can be useful as you prepare to put your home on the market, buy your first house or learn more about economic forecasts, but don’t take national trends as indicators of what’s happening in your area.

-The importance behind trends in home values mean different things depending on the stage of homeownership you’re in or moving toward.
+The importance of trends in home values depends on the stage of homeownership you’re in or moving toward.
 Here’s what you should know:

-For buyers.
-As you’re preparing to start the house-hunting process, keeping up on real estate market trends can be an excellent way to know what you’ll be facing.
-If values are climbing every month and year-over-year comparisons show high growth – for example, 5 percent or more – those are signs that a lot of buyers are looking for houses at the same time as you.
+As you’re preparing to start house-hunting, keeping up on real estate market trends can be an excellent way to know what you’ll be facing.
+If values are climbing every month and year-over-year comparisons show high growth – for example, 5% or more – those are signs that a lot of buyers are looking for houses at the same time as you.

 “That gives them an indication of how competitive a market is,” Hale says.

-For homeowners and sellers.
-For homeowners looking to prepare their home for sale or even just know a bit more about their net worth, keep in mind that wider home value trends and reports have little impact on you.
+If you're preparing your home for sale or just looking to learn more about your net worth, keep in mind that wider home value trends and reports have little impact on you.

 “It’s probably going to be less directly relevant,” Hale says.
 “If you were to think about how your own individual property changed, a national trend is not a very good comparison.”

-Instead, keep a close eye on hyperlocal reports; those that provide monthly or quarterly trends on your specific ZIP code can be a better reflection of what’s happening to your property, Hale says.
+Instead, keep a close eye on hyperlocal reports; those that provide monthly or quarterly trends on your specific ZIP code can be a better reflection of what’s happening to your property value, Hale says.